-- A GENERAL TOPIC This identifies a category to be addressed for a set of guidelines.
-This also appears in a gray box text in the top right of each page. - B INTENT STATEMENT This statement describes the overall intent of the guidelines that follow.
+- GENERAL TOPIC This identifies a category to be addressed for a set of guidelines.
+This also appears in a gray text box in the top right of each page. - (B) INTENT STATEMENT This statement describes the overall intent of the guidelines that follow.
 In some cases, this intent statement may be referenced in considering alternative means of meeting a guideline. - © DESIGN GUIDELINE TOPIC Sets of related guidelines are grouped by topic heading.
-These are located in blue boxes with a numbering system that relates to each chapter.
-In other words, Site Design topics start with "SD" and Building Design topics start with "BD."
-This is used to reference specific design guidelines, i.e. "refer to guideline SD.1.a." - DESIGN GUIDELINE This statement provides specific design direction within the topic area.
-The design guidelines are numbered in sequence to facilitate referencing them in formal reports and findings statements. - E SUPPLEMENTARY INFORMATION This material appears as "bullets" which provide additional information and in some cases include specific examples of appropriate solutions. - F ENVIRONMENTAL DESIGN ICONS These symbols relate to the city's commitment to incorporate environmental awareness in new design. - IMAGES, DIAGRAMS AND GRAPHICS Sketches and photographs illustrate guideline intent. - (H) RELATED REFERENCES Some pages include "sidebars" which provide reference to other relevant information.
-Many of them include cross-references to the R30, X30 and S30 zone standards.
+These are located in blue boxes with a numbering system.
+This is used to reference specific design guidelines, i.e. "refer to guideline 18.a in section 30.36.240." - D DESIGN GUIDELINE This statement provides specific design direction within the topic area.
+The design guidelines are numbered in sequence to facilitate referencing them in formal reports and findings statements. - E SUPPLEMENTARY INFORMATION This material appears as "bullets" which provide additional information and in some cases include specific examples of appropriate solutions. - ENVIRONMENTAL DESIGN ICONS These symbols relate to the city's commitment to incorporate environmental awareness in new design. - (G) IMAGES, DIAGRAMS AND GRAPHICS Sketches and photographs illustrate guideline intent. - H RELATED REFERENCES Some pages include "sidebars" which provide reference to other relevant information.